infominer33/infominer33.github.io/_posts/2019-05-06-not-about-me.md

 ## Dropping Out

-I saw everything as pointless, including activism where you can clearly see that "the system" has a built-in defense mechanism protecting it from meaningful remediation.
+I saw everything as pointless, as "*the system*" seems to have developed quite the defense mechanism protecting it from meaningful remediation.

 Why bother even living in a world that's built on lies intended to create slaves who think they are free?
 Where children are cajoled into choosing career-path before they know anything about the world.
 Then make sure it takes every ounce of energy to survive and potentially thrive.
 That way no-one has any thought or energy for personal development, or to take a moment of self-reflection.

+It also helps if you make taboo the most natural subjects in the world that no-one could avoid.
+If you simultaniously repress and promote the same instincts, that keeps people pretty mixed up too.
+Oh yeah, why not, if there is anything undeniably good, it's important to inject some propaganda and other subtle devices.. that really keeps people on their toes!
+Why not also encourage people to fight against eachother for superficial reasons, and make the important issues as difficult as possible?

 {% include video id="138433072" provider="vimeo" %}

 In the proceeding years, I grew bitter and indolent.

 ## Reboot

-Ok, I'm still kinda bitter, and recovering from over a decade of alcoholism... so I'm still kinda prickly, and not too social.
+Ok, I'm still kinda bitter (you noticed?), and recovering from over a decade of alcoholism... so I'm still kinda prickly, and not too social.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I&#39;m learning to be less cynical... and even to feel a little glimmer of hope<br><br>letting go of resentment that obscured my perception<br><br>coming to terms... even tho society and culture is built on lies, manipulation, gaslighting... there&#39;s more to it than that. 🙃</p>&mdash; ⧉ Infominer (@infominer33) <a href="https://twitter.com/infominer33/status/1184991088433651713?ref_src=twsrc%5Etfw">October 18, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I'm quite in the midst of this really intense process of re-birth.
-Recently, I came across the work of Jordan Peterson, that has helped to shine a new light, and a sorely needed perspective on this mixed up world.
+Recently, I came across the work of Jordan Peterson, that has helped to shine a new light, and offers sorely needed perspective on this mixed up world.
 You may also find it helpful, so I'll leave this here.

 <iframe src="https://art19.com/shows/the-jordan-b-peterson-podcast/episodes/d53aeee1-2d65-4586-a5f6-a8e846975b02/embed?theme=dark-blue" style="width: 100%; height: 200px; border: 0 none;" scrolling="no"></iframe>